What is a Building Survey or Full Structural Survey?

 To create the table Compare My Move took the average costs from a sample of 20 RICS Chartered Surveyors and Building Societies across the UK.
 Note that true survey costs will vary depending on your particular situation and area.

-A building burvey can take anywhere between 4 to 8 hours to complete depending on the size of the property, with the report being completed within 5 to 10 working days.
+A building survey can take anywhere between 4 to 8 hours to complete depending on the size of the property, with the report being completed within 3 to 7 working days.
 The timing will vary depending on access and the property size, so let's have a look at what goes into the timing of a building survey.

 Booking the survey

-You can book a building survey whenever you like.
-However, it's most commonly undertaken once an offer has been accepted on the property.
+You should book a property survey once your offer has been accepted on the property.
 Offers are usually accepted on the basis that no major concerns are found upon the survey.
-Once the survey has been complete, the price can be negotiated based on any major work that needs to be done on the property.
+Once the survey has been complete, the price can be renegotiated based on any major work that needs to be done on the property.

 It is important to communicate well with your surveyor beforehand and understand the areas they will need access to.
 This will allow you to make sure that each area can be reached easily and safely ahead of time.
-For example, if your new property has a loft, it's a good idea to make sure that either you or the surveyor has a ladder long enough to reach the entrance.
+For example, if the house you’re buying has a loft, it's a good idea to make sure that either you or the surveyor has a ladder long enough to reach the entrance.

-If your new home still has its old tenant on site, you will also need to make sure you coordinate with them to ensure it's okay for the survey to take place.
+If your new home still has its old owner on-site, you will also need to make sure you coordinate with them to ensure it's okay for the survey to take place.
 This can be quite a disruptive process, so it's a good idea to check when they are happy for you to carry it out.

 On the day of the survey